 The review team plans to conduct outreach at every key step – read our outreach plan for more information.

 Looking ahead, the review team expects to hold public sessions and/or webinars to help the community learn about the objectives of this Review & how to get involved.
-The review team expects to hold a community consultation at ICANN62 to update the community on its objectives & progress-to-date and welcome community input.
+The review team expects to hold a community consultation at ICANN62 to update the community on its objectives & progress-to-date & welcome community input.